 - Sociability: we pride ourselves on the social atmosphere of our holidays – explore together, eat together and relax together

-The historic and busy town of Altamura is on the doorstep with easy access to its shops, picturesque streets and attractions.
+Altamura is on the doorstep with easy access to its shops, picturesque streets and attractions.
 Sample some of Altamura is breads and its well known Focaccia de Altamura (topped with tomatoes and herbs).

 Holidays at Altamura are Half Board with continental breakfast and evening meals at two of Altamura's restaurants.